dreamind/ix/workshops/infrastructure/index.md

 ﻿Workshop - Infrastructure
 =========================

 This workshop introduces students to infrastructure concepts that underpin the use of the Internet for informatics and data processing.
-Specifically we will be looking at the Hypertext Transfer Protocol (HTTP), Common Gateway Interface (CGI) and briefly Hypertext Markup Language (HTML).
+Specifically we will be looking at the Hypertext Transfer Protocol (HTTP), Web Application Framework (using Flask) and briefly Hypertext Markup Language (HTML).
 These three areas are fundamental to understanding the mechanics of information transfer across networks, and are therefore an essential platform to building knowledge in informatics.

 The structure of the workshop will be a slide presentation on each area, followed by a series of guided questions for you to work through and understand the basic concept.
 The answers to these will be covered within the workshop.
 This will be followed by a set of exercises that are for you to complete at the end of the workshop and in your own time to develop your understanding and prepare for the final exam.
 Answers to these questions will be made available a week after the workshop.